 RTC is composed of an oscillator coupled with a controller system.
-The controller and oscillator circuitries are combined in a specific IC that is linked to an external or embedded 32.768 kHz quartz crystal resonator.
-All RTCs from Micro Crystal are with embedded quartz and designated as "RTC Modules".
-These devices are engineered to provide better performances than discrete components, simplify integration in new designs and accelerate time to market.
+The controller and oscillator circuitries are combined in a specific IC that is linked to an external or embedded 32.768 kHz quartz crystal resonator (named RTC module).
+All RTCs from Micro Crystal are RTC modules engineered to simplify integration in new designs and accelerate time to market.

-The registers are stored in RAM and updated periodically during RTC module operation.
-RTC design generally contains as well a long-life battery, or other backup source, to allow it to keep track of the time even when there is no power applied avoiding to the user the need to set the time and date every time the device supply is turned on.
+The configuration registers are stored permanently in EEPROM and mirrored in RAM in order that the RTC module is still configured correctly even after power down.
+RTC design generally contains as well a long-life battery, or other backup source, to allow it to keep track of the time even when there is no main power applied avoiding to the user the need to set the time and date every time the device is turned on.